 ❖ Include methods/procedures.

 ❖ Specify how the award will be used.

-A report or outcomes of the project will be shared with attendees at next year’s HABA Convention.
+A report or outcomes of the project will be shared with attendees at HABA's 15th Annual Convention (2019).
 Applicants planning to carry out research with human participants must follow the appropriately required steps to gain review and approval through the Institutional Review Board (IRB) process.
 Applicants planning to conduct human subjects research warranting an IRB application must provide letter(s) of support from relevant community partners with their award application.
 Studies limited to the inclusion of de-identified data that is publicly available (e.g., literature synthesis; reporting the number of restaurants that reuse utensils; types of waste found on a beach) does not require IRB review.

 Amount: $500 for a study or project of 1-year maximum

 Selection of Recipient: HABA’s Board of Directors will review applications and select recipient.

 Please email applications and direct questions to HABA Secretary Jennifer Ninci at email@example.com.

 Naomi's behavior change for a sustainable world proposal is for people to discontinue the use of sunscreens made with oxybenzone, which is damaging our reefs, and to make a switch to an alternative sunscreen that keeps our oceans clean and our animals safe.Naomi will present her research at #HABA2018.